Rays vs. Red Sox Player Props Betting Odds

-Player prop betting options for Yandy Diaz, Rafael Devers and others are available in the Tampa Bay Rays-Boston Red Sox matchup at Tropicana Field on Tuesday, starting at 6:40 PM ET.
+You can wager on player prop bet odds for Yandy Diaz, Justin Turner and others on the Tampa Bay Rays and Boston Red Sox ahead of their matchup at 6:40 PM ET on Wednesday at Tropicana Field.

 Bet on this matchup or its props with BetMGM!